gensectimes/gensectimes.github.io/index.markdown

 All exercises and homeworks in this course will be done in jupyter notebooks.
 This [link](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) will help you setup jupyter lab and get you acquianted with jupyter notebooks.

 Our module policies around collaboration and grading are listed [here](/policy.md).
 Our expectations of you are also laid out in that document.

+## Parting Note

+As you will learn in the course, programming for data science is not just about writing efficient code.

+It requires proficiency in critical thinking, ideation & experimentation.

+Keeping that in mind, you are advised to give your full active attention to every session.

+We wish you well for the start of your data science journey.

 ![](index.assets/pavlosaristotle.png)